 Commercial register: How does it work?

 The commercial register is a public database managed by the cantons.
-It contains the main information on “commercially managed” companies.
+It contains information on the legal structure, ownership, and governance of registered businesses and legal entities.

-The commercial register publishes a company's legal reports and makes them transparent.
+The commercial register publishes a company's legal reports of companies and makes them transparent.
 By law, it is governed by the Commercial Register Ordinance (Ordonnance sur le registre du commerce, ORC).

-The following information is recorded in the commercial register:
+The following entities are required to register themselves by name in the commercial register:

 Organization